gjdbradford/hermes-security-production/test-plan.md

 ## 🎯 Test Strategy Overview

-This document outlines the testing approach for each component during the migration process, including the latest logo and hero background enhancements.
-Each component will be tested for functionality, visual appearance, responsiveness, and accessibility.
+This document outlines the testing approach for each component during the migration process, including the latest logo and hero background enhancements, asset management, and image optimization.
+Each component will be tested for functionality, visual appearance, responsiveness, accessibility, and asset performance.

 ## 🎨 **ENHANCEMENTS IMPLEMENTED (v1.1.3)**